mrutyunjaya2050/Linux-Server-Configuration/README.md

-# linux-cloud
+# Linux-Server-Configuration
-It contant about all version of linux and all type of cloud related blogs.
+It contains all type of Linux Server related blogs.